bhalash/rss-media-content/README.md

 # RSS Media Content
 This plugin adds a valid [media:content][1] entry to the RSS entry for a given post item, if a featured image exists.

 Add post's featured image to the RSS feed.
-Inspired by code featured

-Existing WordPress plugins either:
+I wrote this because existing WordPress plugins:

 1. Cram in adverts to upsell you to their pro version.
 Screw that noise.
 2. Just don't work because they are outdated.